 Canada and the United States do not share the same principles on the determination of asylum cases.
 Although they are not covered under the Convention Relating to the Status of Refugees, asylum seekers who are victims of gender-based violence are more likely to receive a fair hearing in Canada than in the United States.

-Thus, such asylum seekers who arrive in Canada from the U.S. will be denied a hearing at the border, because the STCA is very restrictive on the kinds of cases that can be assessed again, once denied by the United States.
+Refugee claimants who arrive in Canada from the United States are denied a hearing at the border, because the STCA is very restrictive on the kinds of cases that can be assessed once one is denied by the United States.